wright-cemrc-projects/cryoet-montage/Pre-processing.md

 ### Run Python scripts to get started

-Navigate to the latest package containing Python scripts and follow the steps to generate stitched montage tilt series and individual tile tilt series
+Navigate to the latest package containing Python scripts and follow the steps to generate stitched montage tilt series and individual tile tilt series.

 ### Stitching adjustment when needed